by Dr. Paul C. Eck and Dr. Lawrence Wilson

 CORRECTING ADRENAL INSUFFICIENCY

 The only medical treatment for adrenal insufficiency is cortisone replacement therapy.
 While low dose cortisone is used by some physicians, this therapy always causes serious side effects.
 In contrast, nutritional balancing science will correct most cases of adrenal insufficiency quite easily.
-The program involves:
+A complete nutritional balancing program involves:

 However, depending on the test results, all of the above supplements and even some excellent natural foods such as good quality fats, may be harmful, at least until other mineral patterns are resolved first.
-This is extremely important to remember.
+This is extremely important.

-á Other supplements based on the hair analysis may be needed to balance the oxidation rate, balance specific mineral ratios and patterns, help eliminate toxic metals, enhance absorption and digestion of food, replace deficient nutrients, inhibit the sympathetic nervous system in some cases, and for several other purposes as well.
+4. Other supplements.
+These must also be based on the hair analysis.
+They may be needed to balance the oxidation rate, balance specific mineral ratios and patterns, help eliminate toxic metals, enhance absorption and digestion of food, replace deficient nutrients, inhibit the sympathetic nervous system, and for several other purposes as well.

-á Detoxification procedures such as sauna therapy and coffee enemas are usually also recommended to help eliminate toxic metals that always interfere with proper adrenal activity.
+5. Detoxification procedures.
+These include sauna therapy, foot reflexology, the spinal twist, the Roy Masters meditation, and coffee enemas.
+They are very useful to help eliminate toxic metals that always interfere with proper adrenal activity.

-á Lifestyle modifications to reduce harmful stressors, improve nutrition, enhance rest and sleep, and other important lifestyle activities.
+6. Lifestyle modifications.
+These are often needed to reduce harmful stressors, improve digestion and elimination, enhance oneŐs rest and sleep, and improve the overall lifestyle.

 In mild cases of adrenal insufficiency, correction can occur in a matter of months.
 In more difficult or longstanding cases, complete correction may require several years.
 Persistence and patience are needed for optimal results.
-To read more about this approach to correcting adrenal insufficiency, read amore extensive article entitled Adrenal Burnout Syndrome.
+To read more about this approach to correcting adrenal insufficiency, please read Adrenal Burnout Syndrome.
 Also read the articles on this website about nutritional balancing science.